tildahh/data-science/datasci200-data-science-programming/spring2025-project2-imdb/readme.md

-# 🎬 IMDB Top 1000: Critical & Commercial Success Analysis
+# 🎬 IMDB Top 1000: Critical vs. Commercial Success Analysis

 ## Executive Summary
-This project investigates the dual drivers of cinematic success: **critical acclaim** (IMDB Rating) and **commercial performance** (Gross Revenue).
-By analyzing the IMDB Top 1000 dataset, we uncovered that **Genre** is the strongest predictor of revenue (with Adventure/Sci-Fi leading), while **Director-Actor collaborations** and **R-ratings** are stronger predictors of critical prestige.
+This project explores the tension between **critical acclaim** (IMDB Rating) and **commercial performance** (Gross Revenue) within the IMDB Top 1000 dataset.
+By engineering standardized certification features and adjusting for 100 years of inflation, we uncovered that **genre and certification** drive financial success, while **director-actor chemistry** drives critical prestige.

-Surprisingly, while G-rated films have the highest *total* lifetime gross, R-rated films achieve the highest average user ratings, challenging the assumption that "family-friendly" always equals "audience favorite".
+Notably, our inflation-adjusted analysis identifies the **1970s as the peak era for per-film profitability**, challenging the recency bias of modern box office records.

 ***

 ## 🔍 Project Overview
-**Goal:** Determine the characteristics, genre, certification, talent, and runtime, that maximize a film's potential for high ratings or high box office returns.
+Our goal is to quantify the characteristics: genre, certification, talent, and runtime, that maximize a film's potential for high ratings vs. high box office returns.

 **Dataset:** [IMDB Dataset of Top 1000 Movies and TV Shows (Kaggle)](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows/data)
-*   **Observations:** 1,000 top-rated films
+*   **Scope:** 1,000 top-rated films from 1920 – 2020.
-*   **Temporal Range:** 1920 – 2020
-*   **Key Variables:** `IMDB_Rating`, `Gross`, `Certificate`, `Director`, `Star1`, `Genre`
+*   **Key Variables:** `IMDB_Rating`, `Gross`, `Certificate`, `Director`, `Star1`, `Genre`.

 ***

-## ⚙️ Data Engineering & Cleaning
+## ⚙️ Data Engineering Pipeline
-Raw real-world data is rarely analysis ready.
-We performed extensive preprocessing to ensure data integrity.
+Raw archival data required significant preprocessing to enable comparative analysis.

-### 1. Handling Missing & Corrupt Data
-*   **Revenue Extraction:** The `Gross` column contained non-numeric characters (`,`).
-We stripped these and converted to float, treating missing values as `NaN` rather than zero to avoid skewing averages.
-*   **Runtime Formatting:** Converted string formats ("142 min") to numeric integers for correlation analysis.

-### 2. Feature Engineering: Certification Consolidation
+### 1. Feature Engineering: Certification Consolidation
-Raw real-world data is rarely analysis-ready.
-We mapped these to a standardized **6-category system** to enable meaningful aggregation.[1]
+The dataset contained 15+ disparate rating codes from various eras (e.g., *Approved*, *GP*, *U/A*).
+We mapped these to a standardized **6-category system**, reducing noise and enabling statistically significant group comparisons.

 | Original Code | Mapped To | Logic |
 | :--- | :--- | :--- |